+Post Statutory Designation

-Post Designation Chief Executive Head of Paid Service Chief Officer People and Governance Monitoring Officer Chief Officer Resources/Deputy Chief S151 Officer Executive Head of Policy and Governance Head of Democratic Services
+Chief Officer People and Governance Monitoring Officer Head of Democratic Services Chief Officer Resources/Deputy Chief Executive S151 Officer

 - 14.1.4 Such posts will have the functions described at 14.2-14.5 below. - 14.1.5 Structure.
-The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of officers.
+The Chief Executive will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of officers.

-14.2 Functions of the Head of Paid Service
+14.2 Functions of the Chief Executive